 The same goes for meal planning.
 ‘Meals are sometimes rejected in our house and it gets hard just thinking of ideas.
 It’s lovely to keep bringing in the odd new thing because our children have favourites, and if we can get them off noodle soup that’s always a winner.’

 The consensus, for now, is to proceed with care, rather than caution.
-‘Imagine going back in time to the 90s and exploring the formative version of the internet,’ suggests the head of AI and educational publisher Twinkl.
+‘Imagine going back in time to the 90s and exploring the formative version of the internet,’ suggests Jonathan Park, head of AI at educational publisher Twinkl.
 ‘It would have been hard to predict, then, the largely beneficial impact it would go on to have on everything we do.
 We’re at a similar stage now with AI and are only scratching the surface in terms of its capabilities and how it can be applied to improve our lives.’

 If that means coming up with dinner alternatives to noodle soup, automating household tasks to improve equal parenting or suggesting party games and worksheets without having to trawl through pages of online suggestions, it’s easy to see why some parents are embracing AI with open arms.
 Arms that are juggling enough as it is.